 - Daily breakfast for two

-- Served at Café Landaa and à la carte breakfast at Blu
+- Served in Café Landaa and à la carte breakfast at Blu

 - Room upgrade upon arrival